fxos-components/dom-scheduler/README.md

 * `cleanUp` is a scheduled mutation

 ## Adopting the scheduler
-To rip all the benefits from the scheduled approach you want
+To reap all the benefits from the scheduled approach you want

 * to _"annotate"_ a maximum of your code, especially the mutations
 * to use the shared scheduler instance (exported as `scheduler`)